Jonatan Matajonmatum.com

 Secrets management follows the principle of least privilege:

-• The GitHub App private key and webhook secret are stored in AWS Secrets Manager
+• The GitHub App private key, webhook secret, and optional approval token are stored in AWS Secrets Manager

 • Lambda receives Secrets Manager ARNs as environment variables — raw values are never exposed